 Prolonged exposure is when individuals begin to experience more adverse health effects.
 This can include painful skin rashes and eye irritation.

-If someone breathes in too much hydrogen sulfide or inhales it for too long, they can become unconscious.
+If someone inhales too much hydrogen sulfide or inhales it for too long, they can become unconscious.
 Long-term health effects such as these can result after waking up:

 - Poor attention span